In this product guide:

 The wide straps break the continuity of the upper design and make the shoe look bulky – no brand wants that.
 Velcro straps are usually affixed over a synthetic or leather base, and that adds weight.

 There’s a functional impact too.
-Athletic footwear – especially the running kind – need flexible uppers that work dynamically with the foot.
+Athletic footwear – especially the running kind – needs flexible uppers that work dynamically with the foot.
 Putting a couple of hook-and-loop straps on the shoe affects the range of movement.

 Also, clocking serious miles on a running shoe will stretch and loosen the straps over time.
 Throw in some dirt from the outdoor workouts, and the efficacy of the fastening system becomes compromised.